GuiMarion/Exercises-PureData/README.md

 The first part consists in making some tools for pd: a clock that gives the time, a multipouet that is a counter which we can change the step and the range, a duck effect, and an fft.
 This is what you should see when you open the main.

+The myfft~ external uses a ring buffer in order to cmpute fft on different window size, independently of the pd buffer size.
+You can pass as parameter the windows size you want for fft computation, it should be a power of 2 betweeen 64 and 131072 (huge!! use it in purpose).
+By default, the value of 8192 will be used, this is the one we recommand.
+A windowing with a Blackman window is made on the input signal, the output signal from the fft is decimate in order to be send to pd outlet.

+This is what you should see if you open the main pd script.

 ![alt text](figures/main_Part1.png "pd main Part1")

-Note that myfft has a narrower pic than fft but with large secondary pics.
-This is due to a different windowing (we used a Blackman Window).
-We also replaced the outlet list from multipouet by a number for readibility reasons (the code is commented).
+Note that myfft has a narrower pic than fft but can have have some secondary pics for low window size.
+We also replaced the outlet list of multipouet by a number for readibility reasons (the code is commented).